mattrussi/gitlab-com-runbooks/docs/uncategorized/packagecloud-infrastructure.md

 is hosted in AWS us-west-1 (N. California).
 There are also [PackageCloud docs](https://packagecloud.atlassian.net/wiki/display/ENTERPRISE/Backups) on the entire backup process.

+## Support Requests

+We are entitled to product support from PackageCloud.
+To open a new support request email: support@packagecloud.io

+To escalate a support request reach out to the [Reliability General Team](https://about.gitlab.com/handbook/engineering/infrastructure/team/reliability/general.html).

 ## How Does PackageCloud Work?